wiese42/krayon4sbgn/README.md

 ## Source Code Installations:

-Setting up your IDEA project:krayon-icons.jar
+Setting up your IDEA project:

 1. Open as Project or as Project from Version Control
 2. Set Java 8 as project SDK